r0zetta/graph_simulations/README.md

 g.set_node_desc("random", "float", node_desc)
 ```

-A more details example using assigned node_desc values can be found in the later section that descibes how to use graph.py in simulations.
+A more detailed example using assigned node_desc values can be found in the later section that descibes how to use graph.py in simulations.

 node_desc values are automatically included in gexf files, and so will show up in Gephi's data laboratory tab.